Haivision/srt/docs/API-functions.md

 in the same order of bytes.

 2. In file/message mode, the payload that you send using this function is exactly a single message that you intend to be received as a whole.
+In other words, a single call to this function determines message's boundaries.

 3. In live mode, you are only allowed to send up to the length of `SRTO_PAYLOADSIZE`, which can't be larger than 1456 bytes (1316 default).

 * `u`: Socket used to send.
 The socket must be connected for this operation.
 * `buf`: Points to the buffer containing the payload to send